Sydney Wignall: Climbing and spying

-He led a Welsh team of climbers to climb the 25,355-foot-high Gurla Mandhata, Tibet, in 1955, was sponsored by Time Magazine and the Liverpool Post.
+He led a Welsh team of climbers to climb the 7,694-meters-high Gurla Mandhata, Tibet, in 1955, was sponsored by Time Magazine and the Liverpool Post.
 Unknown by his fellow climbers he was spying for the Indian Army intelligence to spy on the military developments in this part of Tibet.
 He later wrote about his experiences in the book Spy on the Roof of the World.
 From the climb he would be able to view the Chinese military build up and make notes on its size and scale.
 Wignall and his party were captured by the Chinese army and held prisoner for two months.
 During this period the group suffered frostbite and dysentery and were beaten by the guards.
 There was also psychological torture, but all attempts to break them failed, and they never confessed or released any information.
 Wignall successfully passed on the information, but never returned to the area or to climbing again.